underscoreio/underscoreio/src/html/_drafts/liftrx.md

               focus(text(), lnLens).mapUI(
 	            ui ⇒ <span>Last Name&nbsp;</span> ++ ui)

-    fn + ln
+    fn + ln // + is a method on RxComponent
   }
 }
 {% endhighlight %}

 The interesting code here is the focus method from RxLift's [Components.scala](https://github.com/channingwalton/rxlift/blob/master/core/src/main/scala/com/casualmiracles/rxlift/Components.scala).
 It applies a Lens[T, F] to an RxComponent[F, F] producing an RxComponent[T, Endo[T]].
 This brings us back to why RxComponent is needed.
-An RxElement is the result of applying an Observable to an RxComponent, so its not possible to modify its input after construction.
+An RxElement is the result of applying an Observable to an RxComponent, so it is not possible to modify its input after construction.
 By working with RxComponents, Observables can be worked with before being finally applied to UI components.

 Here is a UI that uses the component.